Skip to main content

 IssueSolution

-Audio doesn't playCheck the URL; ensure the format is MP3; test on the target browser
+Audio doesn't playRe-upload the file; ensure the format is MP3; test on the target browser

-Volume too loud or too quietNormalize volume across files; set an appropriate default Volume level
+Volume too loud or too quietNormalize loudness across files before uploading

 Data Output